 While any dog can develop storm phobia, certain breeds do show higher tendencies toward environmental sensitivity.
 Herding breeds like Border Collies, Australian Shepherds, and German Shepherds are often more alert to environmental changes.
 Sporting breeds bred for hunting, like Retrievers and Spaniels, have sensitive hearing that can make thunder more jarring.
 Small breeds may be more generally anxious, which extends to storms.
 However, individual temperament matters enormously, and we’ve seen storm-phobic Great Danes and completely unbothered Chihuahuas.

 Cats hiding during storms doesn’t necessarily mean they’re terrified.
 It’s often a practical, instinctive response to environmental changes rather than panic.
 Wild cats would naturally seek shelter during harsh weather to stay dry and safe.
 Your cat might be following this same instinct even though they’re perfectly safe indoors.
-They’re essentially saying “weather’s bad, time to hunker down” rather than “I’m scared.”
+They’re saying “weather’s bad, time to hunker down” rather than “I’m scared.”
 The difference becomes clearer when you observe whether they’re relaxed in their hiding spot or showing signs of genuine stress like dilated pupils, flattened ears, or refusing to eat afterward.

 Embracing the Differences